 Quick Answer: The XGIMI Horizon Ultra is the best bedroom projector for most people in 2026 — a quiet, compact 4K smart unit with Dolby Vision and Google TV that sits on a dresser and fills the opposite wall.
-For tight rooms, the short-throw BenQ TH690ST throws a 100-inch image from under four feet, while the Samsung The Freestyle Gen 2 rotates 180° to project onto the ceiling so you can watch lying down.
+For tight rooms, the short-throw BenQ TH671ST throws a 100-inch image from about five feet, while the Samsung The Freestyle Gen 2 rotates 180° to project onto the ceiling so you can watch lying down.
 Bedrooms are easy to darken, so brightness matters less than throw distance and fan noise — aim for a model rated around 30 dBA or quieter.

 A bedroom is a very different room from a living room or backyard.
 You rarely fight ambient light, so raw brightness matters less — but you almost always fight space and noise.
 Most bedrooms can’t seat a projector 10 feet from the wall, and a loud fan ruins a quiet movie or a fall-asleep show.
 So our bedroom picks prioritize short throw distance, low fan noise, smart streaming built in, and easy placement (dresser, nightstand, or ceiling).
 Below are our tested top picks for 2026.
 For a permanent living-room setup see our best home theater projector guide, and if you want a true paint-on-the-wall laser TV that sits inches from the surface, see our best ultra short throw projector roundup.